For first time cast iron owners the idea of the elusive "seasoning" may be a bit intimidating. Is my pan seasoned? How do I season it?

 In A Nutshell

-Seasoning is the process of applying oil to cast iron cookware and then baking it on, creating hardened layers that protect it from rusting and act as a natural non-stick coating.
-This is what gives cast iron cookware its non-stick properties.
+Seasoning to on, hardened layers that protect from rusting as a natural non-stick coating.
+T is what cast iron cookware non-stick.
 The thicker the seasoning, the more "non-stick" your cookware will be.

 Let's be nerds for a second and get into the science of seasoning.